How to Write a College Admission Essay

 How do you write a college admission essay?

-Just get started—the hardest part is the first part.
-Starting early is key to writing a college essay, so you should get started the summer before your senior year.
-If you can get your essay finished during this summer, you’ll have plenty of time to adjust it or rewrite it, as well as to get started on other essays, as well.
+Worry about the college essay length and word limit later.
+If you can get your essay finished during this summer, you’ll have plenty of time to adjust it or rewrite it, as well as to get started on other college admission essays, as well.
 Plus you’ll be in a position to apply for early decision deadlines by the winter, which is always a good idea.

 Think about parts of your background that have shaped your life.
-Ultimately, every application essay you write is going to be about you, as it should be the easiest thing to write about and it will give admission officers an idea of who you are.
+Ultimately, every application essay you write will be about you, as it should be the easiest thing to write about, and it will give admissions officers an idea of who you are.

 If you’re stumped, don’t be afraid to ask for help.
-You can start will the closest sources, like friends and family, and don’t forget about your teachers, either.
-If you’ve written essays for them before, they’ll know your strengths and weaknesses and can steer you towards topics they know will work for you.
+You can start with the closest sources, like friends and family, and don’t forget about your teachers, either.
+If you’ve written essays for them before, they’ll know your strengths and weaknesses and can steer you towards essay topics they know will work for you.

 What is the point of your story; what one thing do you want to make sure the reader gets from the piece?
-Most application essays are required to be pretty short, anywhere from 200 to 900 words.
+So, how long is a college essay?
+Most college admission or college application essays are required to be pretty short, anywhere from 200 to 900 words.
 You want to make the best use of that limited number of words, so you should map out what you want your essay to look like in some form.
 That may be a traditional outline, or it may be just a matter of breaking the essay into pieces and working on it one section at a time.

-U.S. News & World Report says, “If students are having a hard time getting started, they should focus on their opening sentence … an essay's opening sentence, or hook, should grab the reader's attention.”
+U.S. News & World Report says, “If the student is having a hard time getting started, they should focus on their opening sentence … an essay's opening sentence, or hook, should grab the reader's attention.”
 You should also plan to write multiple drafts.
 Going with your instincts is good, especially because you are the subject of the essay, but you owe it to yourself to evaluate your drafts and rewrite them, even if it’s just to prove to yourself the first round was best.
 Build time into your plan for that process.

 What should be included in a college essay?

-Answer the question—this sounds obvious, but it can be easy to forget.
+This sounds obvious, but it can be easy to forget.
 Because personal essays are about you, you may find yourself on a roll re-living your memories.
 Your personal reflections are the key to keeping the reader invested, but don’t let them carry you away.

 The most crucial factor of your college admissions essay is that you’re writing about what’s truly important to you.
-Have confidence in your own choices—what music is special to you, the authors you most value, the activities you participate in.
+Have confidence in your own choices—what music is special to you, the authors you most value, the extracurricular activities you participate in.

 Don’t push to use fancier language or longer sentences than you normally would.
-Use the simplest word you need to get a point across—every time.
+Use the simplest word you need to get the point across—every time.
 Sell yourself as you really are, so that reading your writing and having a conversation with you both feel like meeting the same person.

 What should you not do in a college essay?

 Everything you write should be true, with evidence to back it up, and the vast majority of what you write should be your own words.
 Do you know how easy it is to find out the truth about other people from their social media profiles?
-An admissions officers can fact check you just as easily.
+A college admissions officer or the school's admission office can fact-check you just as easily.

 You know next to nothing about who will read it, let alone their senses of humor.
 As the Princeton Review warns, “What you think is funny and what an adult working in a college thinks is funny are probably different.”
 Even if you are highly confident in your humor, joking too much in this situation may give the wrong impression.

-Same old, same old—remember that your reader will have your transcripts and the rest of your application to tell them what your grades are as well as the list of clubs, sports teams, musical groups and volunteer organizations you belong to.
+Remember that your reader will have your transcripts and the rest of your application to tell them what your grades are as well as the list of clubs, sports teams, musical groups and volunteer organizations you belong to.
 Try very hard not to dump your entire life story or all your finer points into the essay.

 At the same time, don’t go against what you’ve written on the rest of your application.
 Keep the details straight, and if there’s something you want to reveal in the essay, just be sure it’s about your thoughts and feelings, not an important fact you left out elsewhere.